Being Charged & Bailed by the Police

 - that there is insufficient evidence to charge and to release you

-If the police are not ready to charge you with an offence then they must consider bail.
+If the police are not ready to charge you with an offence at this stage then they must consider bail.
 Conditions on bail can be imposed such as bail back to the police station or to Court.

 The police may grant unconditional bail.
 Whilst on unconditional bail to either re-attend the police station or to go to court, the only legal requirement is that you attend on the time and date you are bailed to.